Person-centred Records

 NHS Grampian is committed to the implementation of a single, multi-disciplinary, electronic record in order to provide a more effective and efficient service for patients admitted to their hospitals.

-Person-centred Records is a collaboration between the DHI and NHS Grampian.
-Together we embarked on a year-long programme of work, employing design innovation methodologies, to ensure that the recommended solution will be achieved with the person at the centre.
+Person-centred Records is a collaboration between the DHI and NHS Grampian; together, we embarked on a year-long programme of work, employing design innovation methodologies, to ensure that the recommended records solution will be achieved with the person at the centre.

 Image credit: Louise Mather

 Person-centred Records builds on the DHI’s work with NHS Scotland and the Open Innovation Programme in 2017.
 The Nursing Records project resulted in a streamlined one-page nursing record that has since been implemented in NHS Grampian.
 Nurses have told us that this has saved time and supported them to focus on the patient.
-DHI built on this experience, working with staff across NHS Grampian to undertake a series of interviews, focus groups, co-design workshops, prototyping and simulation to explore preferable futures for multi-disciplinary record-keeping practice and systems.
+DHI built on this experience, working with staff across NHS Grampian to undertake a series of interviews, focus groups, co-design workshops, prototyping, and simulation, to explore preferable futures for multi-disciplinary record-keeping practices and systems.

 NHS Grampian are progressing implementation of the recommendations arising from the PCR project.
 In addition, working groups have been established within NHS Grampian to further develop recommendations in four key areas: